 standing California Center.
 Since 2006 she has also served as interim

 executive director for four centers for independent living in California,

 assisting the boards to transition to their next executive director.

 Since October, 2012, McElwee has worked with Independent Living

 Resource Utilization (ILRU) based in Houston, TX as the Technical

 Assistance Coordinator through its IL-NET, CIL-NET and SILC-NET

 Assistant Professor, CSUF Rehab Counseling Program

 Dr. Alicia Brown Becton is a Professor in the Masters of Science in Clinical Rehabilitation and Mental Health Counseling program at California State University, Fresno.
 Dr. Becton has presented on special topics related to counselor implications for co-occurring disorders, student veterans and transition issues, and the effects of disability on the family system.
 Cultural competency has always been an essential component of her background.
 Her current research and grant writing ventures focus on multicultural competency, dual diagnosis, family systems, and effective treatment modalities for special populations.

-Shail Lopez-Ortiz – Secretary
+Shail Lopez-Ortiz – Member